tylerbutler/tylerbutler.com/posts/2007/(p) 2007-01-02 itunes-tagging.md

 This approach works fine until you want to edit a bunch of songs and **add **a tag.
 When you do a bulk edit of the keywords field in iTunes it'll overwrite anything that was there previously.
-So suddenly tagging all that music with "[Sasquatch 2006][4]" removed all the other cool tags you had applied.
+So suddenly tagging all that music with "Sasquatch 2006" removed all the other cool tags you had applied.
 Major suckage.

 Today I decided to try a new approach: I just use dumb, old-fashioned